danc1234/APCS-Final-Project/WORKLOG.md

 ### 6/3/2024

 Made the sniperMonkey tower and condensed constructors even further by setting damage in the attributeDeclarer() method for monkeys.

+### 6/5/2024

+The CSV File can be worked on using Python.
+I copied and pasted the output of a function into the Rounds class, thus allowing the official rounds from BTD6 to be deployed.